-Or take the scenic route and pedal to the fest.
-Grab an Austin B-cycle from one of the 50+ stations in central Austin and head to the Barton Springs Road & Sterzing Street station, where a B-cycle valet will be on hand to dock your bike.
-There are also bike racks at each of the festival entrances.
-Or rely on the pedal power of a pedicab.
-Several different pedicab companies (such as Capital Pedicab) operate in downtown Austin, with varying rates.
+Take the scenic route and pedal to the fest.
+Bring your bike or grab an Austin MetroCycle from one of the 50+ stations in central Austin and head to the bike parking on Stratford Drive, near the MoPac Pedestrian Bridge.
+Or, rely on the pedal power of a pedicab.
+Several different pedicab companies (such as Capital Pedicap) operate in downtown Austin, with varying rates.
 If you’re within walking distance, the Ann and Roy Butler Hike-and-Bike Trail takes you right to Zilker Park.

 Credit Greg Noire.

 Only clear plastic, vinyl or PVC bags smaller than 12"x12"x6", small clutch purses, and small fanny packs are allowed into the festival (read: no backpacks).
 But you’re welcome to bring in your own picnic blanket or individual collapsible chairs.
-And totems, rage sticks and festive flags under 12 feet tall are allowed for way-finding among friends.
+Plus, don't forget the personal-sized hand sanitizer!
 Get the full details here.

 There are ATMs at several locations throughout the festival grounds, and some vendors accept credit cards.
-But the easiest way to pay for food and goods is with your wristband, using ACL Cashless, presented by American Express (simply register for the service when you activate your wristband).
+But the easiest way to pay for food and goods is with your wristband, using ACL Cashless, (simply register for the service when you activate your wristband).

 ACL Eats, Salt Lick BBQ.
 Credit Katrina Barber.

 The ACL Eats Food Court features local food trucks and area restaurants serving up everything from tacos to vegetarian bites, along with craft beverages.
-Find a second, smaller ACL Eats location, near the south end of the park, offering yummy snacks like ice cream and pizza.
-Wine enthusiasts will want to head over to the new ACL Wine Lounge, while suds lovers will find nirvana at the Barton Springs Beer Hall.
+Wine enthusiasts will want to head over to the ACL Wine Lounge, while suds lovers will find nirvana at the Barton Springs Beer Hall.

 Phone charging stations are located around the grounds.
 Rather tune out?
-Head to the Silent Disco from 8-10 p.m. each evening at Tito’s Handmake Vodka Stage, where you can strap on a pair of ACL Fest-supplied headphones and groove to three DJs.
+Head to the Silent Disco from 8-10 p.m. each evening at Tito’s Handmake Vodka Stage, where you can strap on a pair of headphones and groove to three guest DJs.